 Extending Device Controls to TVs, AV Receivers, and IR Hubs

 Customers are increasingly using voice interfaces as a hands-free way to manage their lives.
-By using Alexa’s built-in entertainment device controls, you will make it easier for your customers to engage with your device using voice.
+By using the built-in entertainment device controls in Alexa, you will make it easier for your customers to engage with your device using voice.
 Because the Smart Home Skill API taps into Amazon’s standardized Alexa language model, you don’t need to build the voice interaction model for your skill.
 Alexa will understand the customer’s speech, convert it to a directive, and send that directive to your skill adapter.
 Your skill adapter can then communicate with your device to act on the directive and send a response back to Alexa.
 These new capabilities are available to developers in the US with support for UK and Germany coming soon.